+To evaluate the thermodynamic stability of substitutional impurities and compensating intrinsic defects in $\mathrm{\kappa-Ga_2O_3}$, defect formation energies were calculated as a function of both the oxygen chemical potential \cite{lyons2018survey} and the Fermi level \cite{freysoldt2014first}.
+As an example, the formation energy of the substitutional isoelectronic impurity $\mathrm{Al_{Ga}}$ in charge state q is given by

-where $E_{tot}[X^q]$ is the total energy of the supercell containing defect X in the charge state q, $E_{tot} [bulk]$ is the total energy of the perfect supercell.
-The sum accounts for the atomic chemical potential of the defect and the substituted atom (Ga in this work) while the Fermi energy $E_F$ is the independent variable which is varied from the VBM to CBM.
-The last term $E_corr$ accounts for the finite size corrections required in charged supercell calculations.
+where $\mathrm{E_{tot} [Al_{Ga}^q ]}$ is the total energy of the supercell containing an Al impurity in charge state q and $\mathrm{E_{tot} [Ga_2 O_3 ]}$ is the total energy of pristine $\mathrm{\kappa-Ga_2O_3}$ in the same supercell.
+Electron exchange with the electron reservoir is accounted for by the Fermi level $\mathrm{E_F}$ relative to the VBM and $\mathrm{E_{corr}}$ is the finite size correction term to account for interactions between mirror charges in repeat cells \cite{kumagai2014electrostatics}.

-A negative formation energy implies the configuration is thermodynamically stable.
-The formation energy uses chemical potentials obtained from competing phase diagrams.
-All elements that contribute to the formation enthalpy were considered, along with all stable structures with a convex hull energy below 0.02 eV/atom, as defined by the Material’s Project\cite{jain2013commentary}.
-This resulted in the inclusion of the lowest energy solid forms of Ga, Al, In, Mg, Zn, and the gas form of $O_2$, as well as the lowest energy crystal structure for the compounds $\kappa$-Ga$_{2}$O$_{3}$, Al$_{2}$O$_{3}$ (corundum), In$_{2}$O$_{3}$ (cubic), MgO, $MgO_2$, ZnO, and $ZnO_2$.
-The pseudopotentials were chosen to be consistent for each element across all compounds, treating all d-orbital electrons as valence electrons.
-The valence configurations used were Ga $3d^{10}4s^{2}4p^{1}$, Al $3s^{2}3p^{1}$, In $4d^{10}5s^{2}5p^{1}$, Mg $3s^{2}$, Zn $3d^{10}4s^{2}$, and O $2s^{2}2p^{4}$.

-Optical properties were calculated both in the static case using density functional perturbation theory (DFPT) and in the frequency-dependent case.
-For the frequency dependent calculation, the number of empty conduction bands in the simulation was doubled from the ground state.
-The refractive index (n), reflectivity (R), electron loss function (L), and absorption ($\alpha$) were calculated using the standard formulas\cite{fox2010optical} with the real ($\epsilon_1$) and imaginary ($\epsilon_2$) parts of the dielectric function and the extinction coefficient $\kappa$ where the real and imaginary parts are obtained directly from the frequency dependent hDFT calculations, such that: